Iraqi Style Dog Fight

 4. Sexy lingerie is anything flannel with fewer than eight buttons.

-5. The four seasons are: winter, still winter, almost winter, and construction.
+5. The four seasons are: winter, still winter, almost winter, and

 6. "heat wave" means a thaw.